James Webb Space Telescope: Background (development to 2003)

 In 2002, the project was renamed after NASA's second administrator (1961–1968), James E. Webb (1906–1992).
 Webb led the agency during the Apollo program and established scientific research as a core NASA activity.

-In 2003, NASA awarded TRW the US$824.8 million prime contract for JWST.
+In 2003, NASA awarded TRW the US$824.8 million prime contract for Webb.
 The design called for a de-scoped 6.1 m primary mirror and a launch date of 2010.
 Later that year, TRW was acquired by Northrop Grumman in a hostile bid and became Northrop Grumman Space Technology.

 Early development and replanning (2003–2007)

 Development was managed by NASA's Goddard Space Flight Center in Greenbelt, Maryland, with John C. Mather as its project scientist.
-The primary contractor was Northrop Grumman Aerospace Systems, responsible for developing and building the spacecraft element, which included the satellite bus, sunshield, Deployable Tower Assembly (DTA) which connects the Optical Telescope Element to the spacecraft bus, and the Mid Boom Assembly (MBA) which helps to deploy the large sunshields on orbit, while Ball Aerospace & Technologies has been subcontracted to develop and build the OTE itself, and the Integrated Science Instrument Module (ISIM).
+The primary contractor was Northrop Grumman Aerospace Systems, responsible for developing and building the spacecraft element, which included the satellite bus, sunshield, Deployable Tower Assembly (DTA) which connects the Optical Telescope Element to the spacecraft bus, and the Mid Boom Assembly (MBA) which helps to deploy the large sunshields on orbit, while Ball Aerospace & Technologies was subcontracted to develop and build the OTE itself, and the Integrated Science Instrument Module (ISIM).

 Cost growth revealed in spring 2005 led to an August 2005 re-planning.
-The primary technical outcomes of the re-planning were significant changes in the integration and test plans, a 22-month launch delay (from 2011 to 2013), and elimination of system-level testing for observatory modes at wavelength shorter than 1.7 μm.
+The primary technical outcomes of the re-planning were significant changes in the integration and test plans, a 22-month launch delay (from 2011 to 2013), and elimination of system-level testing for observatory modes at wavelengths shorter than 1.7 μm.
 Other major features of the observatory were unchanged.
 Following the re-planning, the project was independently reviewed in April 2006.

 In the 2005 re-plan, the life-cycle cost of the project was estimated at US$4.5 billion.
 This comprised approximately US$3.5 billion for design, development, launch and commissioning, and approximately US$1.0 billion for ten years of operations.
 The ESA agreed in 2004 to contributing about €300 million, including the launch.
-The Canadian Space Agency pledged CA$39 million in 2007 and in 2012 delivered its contributions in equipment to point the telescope and detect atmospheric conditions on distant planets.
+The CSA pledged CA$39 million in 2007 and in 2012 delivered its contributions in equipment to point the telescope and detect atmospheric conditions on distant planets.